srinivasriyer/srinivasriyer.github.io/sumero-tamil/SUMERO-TAMIL-README.md

 [^1] The above table describes the rules of 12 prime phonemes and its allophones.
-Section [#1] shows the 12 phonemes nnd their absolute pronounciation in IPA, separated by a colon ( : ).
+Section [#1] shows the 12 phonemes and their absolute pronounciation in IPA, separated by a colon ( : ).
 Section [#2] shows the allophones of the stops and the affricates.
 Section [#3] shows the allophones of the vowels.

 [^2]
 A vowel lenites the phoneme comes after it.
 A consonant fortites the phoneme that precedes it.
 The lenis and fortis allphones of the phonemes are shown separated by a comma (,).
 The fortis allophone occurs pre-consonant.
 The alternate allophones are separated by tilde (~)